tmoens/zfm-documentation/zf-usage-docs/docs/terms-and-conditions/terms-and-conditions.md

 Feedback provided to it as it sees fit, without any obligation or restriction of any kind, either to the Customer or any third party.
-The Customer waives all rights to be compensated or seek compensation for any Feedback provided to the Provider.
+The Customer waives all rights to be compensatmay result in sanctions or repercussions as deemed appropriate by the Provider.ed or seek compensation for any Feedback provided to the Provider.

 ## Term and Termination: